The author is a student of ancient and modern European history.

 What Was Gaul?

-Throughout the history of the Roman state, there were several persistent enemies of the Romans.
-Chief among the enemies of Rome were the Gauls.
+The Romans had several consistent enemies.
+Chief among the enemies were, of course, the Gauls.
 Gauls are Celtic people from central and western Europe that conquered vast swathes of land in Europe and Asia and plagued the Roman world.

 The Gauls had an advanced society with coinage, iron working, and a unifying culture, but they did not have a singular government.
 Each Gallic tribe ruled its own tribal lands and had its own rulers, with the Gauls uniting under several confederations over time in the face of Roman invasions.
 Gallic tribes settled from modern Belgium to Spain in Europe, and they had states ranging from modern France to Anatolia in Asia Minor.